openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 .. meta:
     frontend_status: Partly

-Class, interface, type alias, method, constructor, and function are program entities that can be parameterized in the |LANG| language by one or several types.
-Such parameterized entity introduces a *generic declaration* (called *generic* for brevity).
+Class, interface, type alias, method, and function are program entities that can be parameterized in |LANG| by one or several types.
+An entity so parameterized introduces a *generic declaration* (called *a generic* for brevity).

 Types used as generic parameters in a generic are called *type parameters* (see :ref:`Type Parameters`).

-A *generic* must be instantiated in order to be used. *Generic instantiation* is the action that converts a *generic* into a real program entity: ordinary class, interface, type, function, etc.
+A *generic* must be instantiated in order to be used. *Generic instantiation* is the action that converts a *generic* into a real program entity: non-generic class, interface, union, array, function, or method.
-Instantiation can be performed either explicitly or implicitly.
+Instantiation (see :ref:`Generic Instantiations`) can be performed either explicitly or implicitly.
-More details are here (see :ref:`Generic Instantiations`)

 .. index::